dannisonarias/Users_and_Private_Events_Rails/README.md

 users can attend events by clicking attend button on event Now make an Event’s Show page display a list of attendees.
 Make a User’s Show page display a list of events they are attending.
+Users can only invite to their first event (for now)